The Lisa J. Raines Fellowship

 The Lisa J. Raines Grand Challenge Fellowship (Raines) funds undergraduate students to conduct independent summer research projects engaging with an intractable “grand challenge” facing our society.
 In addition to conducting their own projects, Fellows will come together as a cohort to share their research, find exciting cross-disciplinary touch points, and learn from and network with faculty working in the field.
 Through bridging disciplinary divides and fostering dialogue around a central theme, this Fellowship responds to the need for 21st-century leaders with not only the expertise but also the creativity and multidisciplinary understanding to innovate and effect social change.

 The Fellowship is open to sophomores and juniors from all majors.
-The inaugural 2021 cohort will focus on the grand challenge of “Health and Humanity,” welcoming proposals from students examining this global problem from any angle, whether from consideration of gene-editing and genetic development to health equity and justice to epidemics and pandemics to conceptions of wellbeing and illness.
+The 2022 cohort will focus on the grand challenge of “Global Mobility,” welcoming proposals from students examining global migration from any angle.
+Some examples of project topics that would be a good fit for this year’s theme are: migrant rights and environmental justice; public health and the mathematical modeling of COVID spread; and the circulation of post-colonial narratives in experimental fiction.

 Students may apply for full-time research projects or apply for part-time, collaborative research projects.